jay-chalkstep/cardmock/FIGMA_OAUTH_SETUP.md

    - **App website**: `https://app.aiproval.com` (or your production URL)
    - **App icon**: Upload an icon (optional)

-4. After creating the app, go to the **"OAuth"** tab
+4. After creating the app, go to the **"OAuth scopes"** tab
+5. Configure OAuth scopes - Check the following scopes:
+   - **Files** section:
+     - ✅ `file_content:read` - "Read the contents of and render images from files"
+     - ✅ `file_metadata:read` - "Read metadata of files"
+   - (Optional) If you need comment functionality:
+     - `file_comments:read` - "Read comments in accessible files"
+     - `file_comments:write` - "Create, modify, and delete comments in accessible files"

+6. Go to the **"OAuth credentials"** tab
-5. Configure OAuth settings:
+7. Configure OAuth settings:
    - **Redirect URI**:
      - For production: `https://app.aiproval.com/api/integrations/figma/callback`
      - For local development: `http://localhost:3000/api/integrations/figma/callback`
-   - **Note**: Figma OAuth doesn't use scopes in the traditional sense.
-Permissions are configured at the app level in Figma's app settings.
-Make sure your app has the necessary permissions enabled in the Figma Developer Dashboard.

-6. Save the OAuth settings
-7. Copy your **Client ID** and **Client Secret** from the OAuth tab
+   - Copy your **Client ID** and **Client Secret** from this tab

+8. Save the OAuth settings

 ## Step 2: Add Environment Variables